The Deligne-Mumford operad as a trivialization of the circle action: Introduction

-{\bf 1.} We use the Berger-Moerdijk model category structure on topological operads throughout, induced by a given model category structure on topological spaces.
+{\bf Model category structures.} We use the Berger-Moerdijk model category structure on topological operads throughout most of the paper, induced by a given model category structure on topological spaces.
 Note that the topological spaces we work with are not CW complexes.
-This makes it inconvenient to use the standard (Quillen) model category structure on the category of topological spaces, and we replace it by the so-called mixed model category structure due to Cole~\cite{cole}.
-On the other hand, all spaces we work with are homotopy equivalent (and not just weak homotopy equivalent) to CW complexes, which implies that our results will also hold in the Str\o m model category structure \cite{strom}, where only homotopy equivalences are inverted.
-This formalism is explained in~\S\ref{sec:model_category_operads}.
+This makes it inconvenient to use the standard (Quillen) model category structure on the category of topological spaces, and we replace it by the so-called \emph{mixed model category structure} due to Cole~\cite{cole}.
+All spaces we work with are homotopy equivalent (and not just weak homotopy equivalent) to CW complexes, which implies that our results will also hold in the Str\o m model category structure \cite{strom}, where only homotopy equivalences are inverted.
+This is explained in~\S\ref{sec:model_category_operads}.

-{\bf 2.} Two of the operads that we will be working with are operads valued in topological orbifolds, which do not strictly speaking fit into the Berger-Moerdijk model category formalism used in the body of the paper.
-Nevertheless, as the difference is just one of semantics, we allow ourselves to freely write down and study comparison maps between topological and orbifold-valued operads.
-An explanation of how to interpret these orbifold-valued operads and the maps between them rigorously is given in Appendix~\ref{sec:orbifolds}.
-We use the formalism of $\infty$-operads, which is equivalent to the one of Berger-Moerdijk by the recent work of Cisinski-Moerdijk~\cite{cisinski-moerdijk-dendroidal-segal-spaces,cisinski-moerdijk-dendroidal-sets}, which builds on Barwick~\cite{barwick} and Heuts-Hinich-Moerdijk~\cite{heuts-hinich-moerdijk}.